 Previous Names: Plaza Theatre Performing Arts Center

 The Plaza Theatre opened September 12, 1930 for movies and stage shows, it had a seating capacity for 2,298.
 The theatre’s Atmospheric style beauty is equally matched by its glorious Spanish Colonial decor.
 A truly stunning movie palace, it is one of a handful of theatres that became part of the Save America’s Treasures program.

-After decades as an entertainment venue for the city, the Plaza Theatre was narrowly saved from demolition in 1987 by the El Paso Community Foundation who raised $1 million for the theater’s restoration.
-The city later took control of the Plaza Theatre and a renovation and restoration project was underway for several years to reopen the theater.
+After decades as an entertainment venue for the city, the Plaza Theatre was narrowly saved from demolition in 1987 by the El Paso Community Foundation who raised $1 million for the theatre’s restoration.
+The city later took control of the Plaza Theatre and a renovation and restoration project was underway for several years to reopen the theatre.